Questions regarding snow removal?

 Our Public Works Department is in constant communication with the National Weather Service throughout the winter months.
 When a winter storm warning or watch is issued for our region our Public Works vehicles are equipped with plows and loaded with salt.
 Like most area townships and communities our trucks begin to roll when there is at least two inches of snow predicted.
 Prior to that height the Public Works Department relies on the Police Department to constantly monitor the Township road conditions.

 When the Snow Falls Once the plows roll our focus is threefold.
 Our primary concern is main roads.
-However, many of the “main roads” in town are Federal, State and County Roads.
+However, many of the “main roads” in town are State and County Roads.
 Those roadways are maintained by those entities.
-The main roads that are also municipal roads include Union Mill Road, Larchmont Boulevard, Ark Road, Gaither Drive, Briggs Road, Ramblewood Parkway, Academy Drive, Hooton Road, Cemetery Road, Centerton and Creek Roads.
+The main roads that are also municipal roads include Union Mill Road, Larchmont Boulevard, Ark Road, Gaither Drive, Briggs Road, Ramblewood Parkway, Academy Drive, Hooton Road, Cemetery Road, portions of Centerton and Creek Roads.

 Once these roads are clear the Public Works Department turns its focus to secondary roads.
 These include major roads throughout developments including but not limited to Rancocas Boulevard, Timberline Drive, Knotty Oak Drive, Cemetery Road, Cornwallis Drive and Horizon Way.

 Following the clearing of these roads, the Township then turns its focus to the remaining municipal roads in development and then the small courts which come off of the these roads.
 There are more than 450 roads in this category.
-The Township also hires private contractors to plow major developments such as Holiday Village, Birchfield and Holiday Village East so we can speed up the process of getting to neighborhoods.
+The Township also hires private contractors to plow major developments such as Holiday Village, Birchfield and Holiday Village East, and others so we can speed up the process of getting to neighborhoods.

 Obstacles to Snow Plowing The Township’s goal on every street is to plow from curb to curb as low as the plows can get.
 Our biggest obstacles in residential neighborhoods include parked cars and basketball courts in the street, snow blowers that push the snow from sidewalks and driveways back into the street and the lack of room to push snow when driveways are close in proximity.
 This is especially difficult in developments with townhomes.